5F9AC6C0-0B31-8A77-9FA2100084CB1736

 JJ Hall ’27

-JJ is a junior from South Florida who majors in Creative Writing and minors in Economics.
+Off-campus.
+JJ is a senior from South Florida who majors in Creative Writing and minors in Economics.
 A wild JJ can be identified by his durag, which is matching his hoodie, which is matching his Crocs.
 As JJ says, “If you’re not Croc’n, you're not Rock’n!”
 His favorite music genre is Christian Hip Hop and he can often be found listening to nobigdyl on repeat.
 He’s an avid Miami Heat fan, fledgling tea addict (the beverage!), poet (and he knows it *snap snap*), and professional amateur ukulele-ist.
 JJ can be found in many diverse environments including but not limited to: Sadove Sunporch with Hamilton Christian Fellowship, Darkside hanging out with his advisees as a CA, and the Writing Center (obviously).
 If you ever spot him in real life, don’t be afraid to greet him!
 He responds to English and Spanish. :)

 Jakob Narrow ’27